rachayita/OpsNotes/rust/rust.md

 // refutable pattern
 let x = 4;
 ```
-- if let and while let are both refultable and irrefutable
+- if let and while let are both refutable and irrefutable
 - gives warning if it doesn’t make sense to use if let with an irrefutable pattern
   - ex: if let x = 5 { ... };

-## test
-- `cargo test -- --nocapture` to enable print statement
-- start test names with “should”

 ## std::marker::PhantomData<T> and Zero Sized Type
 - where T: ?Sized